Walking into work yesterday felt wrong, and it wasn’t just because it was Monday.

 I want to be clear.
 The views that were expressed in Whyte’s call-out, and by those who supported it, do not reflect my views or the views of those at FLARE in any way.
 While I am definitely in the minority as a woman of colour on staff here, I have never felt anything but support from my colleagues and the drive to do better.

 I do not consider myself a person from a marginalized community.
-I grew up in suburban Ottawa, the only child in a middle-class family who had every opportunity afforded to me.
+I grew up in suburban Ottawa, the only child in a middle-class family and I had every opportunity afforded to me.
 The only thing that makes me different is the fact that both my parents can trace their heritage back to India.
 But that subtle tint to my skin was enough to make this news feel like a gut punch, so I cannot even imagine what it felt like for writers who have faced true barriers to get their voices heard.

 As I walked into FLARE’s office at Rogers yesterday, the building felt less welcoming than before.
 I checked a “visible minority” box when I joined the company, and I am proud to write about issues that matter to me and the communities that I am a part of—but I am now aware that some people in the building felt like they could, and should, write those experiences for me under the guise of freedom of speech.